-Wellington’s highly successful holding battle against Massena on 27th September 1810, as the British and Portuguese army withdrew to Lisbon and the Lines of Torres Vedras
+Wellington’s highly successful holding battle fought during the Peninsular War against Massena on 27th September 1810, as the British and Portuguese army withdrew to Lisbon and the Lines of Torres Vedras

 The previous battle of the Peninsular War is the Battle of Talavera

 The next battle of the Peninsular War is the Battle of Barossa

 Date of the Battle of Busaco: 27th September 1810

 Place of the Battle of Busaco: Central Portugal

 Combatants at the Battle of Busaco: British, Portuguese and Hanoverians of the King’s German Legion against the French.